By Eric Borgerding, WHA President and CEO

 Despite these new realities, Wisconsin’s hospitals remain committed to delivering quality care for everyone, while still subsidizing negative margin services (hospice, home health, behavioral health, long term care, others) that would not otherwise exist in many communities.
 Responsible stewardship has helped Wisconsin hospitals manage through the pandemic, but its lingering damage is posing serious and ongoing challenges.

-Established in 1920, Wisconsin Hospital Association (WHA) advocates on behalf of its 130-plus member hospitals and health systems to enable the delivery of high-quality, high-value care to the citizens of Wisconsin.
-WHA is committed to serving member needs, keeping members informed of important local and national legislative issues, interpreting clinical and quality issues for members, providing up-to-date educational information and encouraging member participation in Association activities.
+Established in 1920, Wisconsin Hospital Association (WHA) advocates on behalf of its 140-plus member hospitals and health systems to enable the delivery of high-quality, high-value care across Wisconsin.
 Visit WHA at wha.org.